nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User request to exit
+1. User requests to exit
 2. CONNECTIONS exit

     Use case ends.